Absolution (album)

-Absolution is the third studio album by the English rock band Muse, released on 22 September 2003 through Taste Media.
+Absolution is the third studio album by the English rock band Muse, released on 15 September 2003 in Japan before releasing in the UK on 22 September through Taste Media.
 It was produced by Muse and Rich Costey, with additional production by John Cornfield and Paul Reeve.

 Absolution incorporates classical influences, with orchestra on tracks such as "Butterflies and Hurricanes" and "Blackout", and apocalyptic lyrical themes.
 Muse used effects, synthesisers and software to process many tracks.
-Most of the album was recorded at Grouse Lodge in County Westmeath, Ireland, with additional sessions at AIR Studios and Livingston Recording Studios in London and Cello Studios in Los Angeles.
+Most of the album was recorded at Grouse Lodge in County Westmeath, Ireland, with additional sessions at AIR Studios and Livingston Recording Studios in London, Cello Studios in Los Angeles, and Sawmills Studios in Cornwall.
 Costey aimed to give Muse a bigger, more aggressive sound.

 Absolution reached number one on the UK Albums Chart.
-It also produced Muse's first top-ten single, "Time Is Running Out", which reached number 8 on the UK singles chart.
+"Stockholm Syndrome", "Time Is Running Out", "Hysteria" and "Sing for Absolution" were released as commercial singles; "Time Is Running Out" became Muse's first top-ten single on the UK singles chart, reaching number eight.
 As of 2018, Absolution had sold more than 3.5 million copies worldwide.
-A 20th-anniversary version was released in 2023, with remastered audio, unreleased demos and live versions.
+A 20th-anniversary version was released in 2023, with remastered audio, unreleased demos and live tracks.

 Background

 Muse set aside time to develop their third album, as their previous recording sessions had been rushed.
 In early 2002, they rented a country house outside Brighton for six months to write material.
 During this period, they were dropped by their American record label, Maverick.
 The System of a Down singer, Serj Tankian, attempted to sign Muse to his label, Serjical Strike, but Maverick asked for half a million dollars to release them from their contract and his attempts to have Sony provide the money failed.

-Muse decided to focus on Europe, and embarked on the final leg of their tour for their previous album, Origin of Symmetry, playing the future Absolution songs "Hysteria" and "The Small Print".
+Muse decided to focus on Europe, and embarked on the final leg of their tour for their previous album, Origin of Symmetry (2001), playing the future Absolution songs "Hysteria" and "The Small Print".
 After the tour, Muse resumed writing and recording demos in an unused commercial loft in Hackney, London.
 The singer and songwriter, Matt Bellamy, wrote most of the songs on piano, including guitar-based songs such as "Stockholm Syndrome".